team4976/frc-2015-recycle-rush/README.md

 5. The Following should look as follows before clicking clone

  Git Repository URL: https://github.com/frc4976/RecycleRush-MAIN.git<br>
- Parent Directoty: //the default is will work fine<br>
+ Parent Directory: //the default is will work fine<br>
- Directory Name: RecyleRush-MAIN
+ Directory Name: RecycleRush-MAIN
 6. click clone
 7. if prompted to open in new window or this window click select this window
 8. Double Click RecycleRush-MAIN